HoneyChat HoneyChat

 I don't have Telegram — is it worth installing just for AI bots?

 Yes.
 Telegram is a free messaging app with 950 million monthly users, available on iOS, Android, and desktop.
 Installation takes about 2 minutes — phone number only, no email or password needed.
-Once installed, you tap one link and you're chatting with an AI bot in seconds.
-You don't need to use Telegram for anything else — think of it as a dedicated app for AI bots, similar to how people install Discord just for gaming communities.
+Once installed, you tap one bot link and you're using AI inside Telegram within seconds.
+Think of it as a dedicated app for AI bots, similar to how people install Discord just for gaming communities.

 Related Articles